The Unwritten Chapter: Options for Your Life Insurance Policy when you're living with a really, long term life threatening illness

 - A Bridge to Your Legacy: Rethinking Life Insurance When It Matters Most

-- Why would I choose co-ownership over just selling my policy for a lump sum now?
+- Is selling my policy for a lump sum better than co-ownership?

-- How does the Terminal Illness Benefit work, and when can I claim it?
+- How does the Terminal Illness Benefit work in Australia?

 - Sources & Further Reading